influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withReadOnlyRootFilesystem(readOnlyRootFilesystem)
 ```

-Whether this container has a read-only root filesystem.
-Default is false.
+"Whether this container has a read-only root filesystem.
+Default is false."

 ### fn spec.template.container.securityContext.withRunAsGroup